Buhari includes opposition parties in 2050 agenda committee – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari Wednesday named major political parties as part of the National Steering Committee, inaugurated to oversee the development of the Nigeria Agenda 2050 and Medium-Term National Development Plan (MTNDP) to succeed Vision 20:2020 and the Economic Recovery and Growth Plan (ERGP) 2017 – 2020.
+President Muhammadu Buhari, yesterday, named major political parties as part of the National Steering Committee inaugurated to oversee the development of the Nigeria Agenda 2050 and Medium-Term National Development Plan (MTNDP) to succeed Vision 20:2020 and the Economic Recovery and Growth Plan (ERGP) 2017-2020.

-President Buhari the composition of the committee, is to ensure a truly consultative, participatory and inclusive planning process.
+President Buhari said the composition of the committee is to ensure a truly consultative, participatory and inclusive planning process.

-Other members of the committee are: representatives of one State governor from each of the six geopolitical zones, the Senate and House of Representatives, ministers and representatives of key agencies.
+Other members of the committee are representatives of one governor from each of the six geopolitical zones, the Senate and House of Representatives, ministers and representatives of key agencies.

-The National Steering Committee for the development of Successor Plans to Vision 20:2020 and ERGP will be jointly chaired by Mr Atedo Peterside (representing the private sector) and Dr (Mrs) Zainab Ahmed, the Minister of Finance, Budget and National Planning.
+The committee will be jointly chaired by Mr. Atedo Peterside (representing the private sector) and Mrs. Zainab Ahmed, minister of finance, budget and national planning.

 On the mandate of the National Steering Committee, President Buhari said it would oversee governance structure comprising the Central Working Group and 26 Technical Working Groups for the important national assignment.